deadxfire/PhishingX/README.md

    ```

    This will:
-   - Clear the terminal screen.
    - Display tool information and options.
-   - Prompt you to enter your ngrok auth token.
    - Allow you to select a phishing page.
+   - Use Ngrok or Cloudflare to create a public URL for accessing phishing pages.
+   - Automatically handle Ngrok authentication and start a local PHP server.
    - Start a PHP server to serve the selected page.
-   - Use ngrok to provide a public URL for accessing the phishing page.
+   - Use ngrok or CloudFlare to provide a public URL for accessing the phishing page.
-   - Show the ngrok URL and phishing page URL in the terminal.
+   - Show the URL and phishing page URL in the terminal.

 2. **Select a Service**